Knowledge Distillation for Sensing-Assisted Long-Term Beam Tracking in mmWave Communications: Vision-based Long-term Beam Tracking

 \subsubsection{Motivation}

 As seen in \eqref{pb:ML task}, the ML task is to predict a sequence of beam selections over current and future time steps based on a time series sequence of past images.
-Such Seq2Seq learning tasks have been widely studied in natural language processing and computer vision.
+Such Seq2Seq learning tasks have been widely studied in natural language processing (NLP) and computer vision.
 Well-known techniques such as RNNs~\cite{sherstinsky2020fundamentals} and attention-based mechanisms \cite{vaswani2017attention,achiam2023gpt,liu2024deepseek} have been developed for text and video generation.
-Transformer architectures \cite{vaswani2017attention} have achieved remarkable performance for large language models (LLMs), such as GPT \cite{achiam2023gpt}, and have been leveraged for multimodal sensing tasks \cite{park2025resource,zhu2025advancing,cui2024sensing}.
-Although Transformer-based ML models are powerful for capturing long-term dependencies between tokens, they have high complexity.
+Transformer-based architectures \cite{vaswani2017attention,liu2020convtransformer,dosovitskiy2020image,yan2021contnet} have achieved competitive performance for image classification and large-language models (LLMs), and have been leveraged for multimodal sensing tasks \cite{park2025resource,zhu2025advancing,cui2024sensing}.
+Although Transformer-based ML models are powerful for capturing long-term dependencies between tokens, they typically involve substantially high computational complexity and memory footprint, which contradicts the lightweight and low-latency objective of this work.

 Alternatively, we seek to design an efficient ML model employing RNN architectures and an attention mechanism.
 In particular, we consider using a GRU network \cite{dey2017gate}, which is a variant of the conventional RNN architecture.
 GRUs address the limitations of standard RNNs by incorporating gating mechanisms that regulate the flow of information, making them more effective at capturing long-term dependencies in sequential data.